 Writing

-The writing program in fourth grade emphasizes applying the skills learned in writing workshop to other disciplines.
+The writing program in fourth grade emphasizes applying the skills learned in writing lessons to other disciplines.
 Students explore a variety of genres and learn how to write descriptive, narrative, literary, and persuasive essays.
 They also learn the power of voice in writing, and come to appreciate that they can convey presence with words.
 As narrative writers, they explore the arc of the story, use techniques to develop suspense, and craft writing to engage their audiences.
-Girls write responses to shared reading texts and learn to support their responses using evidence and examples.
+Students write responses to shared reading texts and learn to support their responses using evidence and examples.
 They also practice public speaking by presenting their work aloud.
 Additionally, girls gain an understanding of paragraph structure, topic sentences, supporting details, and concluding sentences.
-Students write in all classes—explaining their analytical thinking in math, taking on historical roles in social studies, and describing lab work in science—allowing them to see that writing is not just a task in English classes, but a lifelong skill needed to communicate in all areas.
+Students write in all classes — explaining their analytical thinking in math, taking on historical roles in social studies, and describing lab work in science — allowing them to see that writing is not just a task in English classes, but a lifelong skill needed to communicate in all areas.

 Mathematics